cybertraining-dsc/deprecated-sp21-599-355/project/index.md

 The recent increase in use of automated chat botsin customer service is a way for companies to save both money and manpower.
 The chat bot chan be made available for 24/7 support, providing quick and ideally accurate answers without the need for an actual human on the other end.

 But there are limitations.
 Most of what exists today are similar to that of a quiz with predefined questions with general and simple answers.
-Because of this, there are some that question the ability of AI to solve their problems. [^1]
+Because of this, there are some that question the ability of AI to solve their problems [^1].

 In this project natural language processing will be used to train a neural network using customer support conversations over twitter.
-This system will be able to recognize tone pogression over a conversational thread, which I will then use to find correlations between tone and effectiveness of the service.
+This system will be able to recognize tone pogression over a conversational thread, which can then be used to find correlations between tone and effectiveness of the service.

 Contents